holochain/docs-pages/src/concepts/3_private_data.md

 Like a signature written in ink, the signature guarantees that you created the entry.
 It's based on complex mathematics, so it's verifiable and impossible to forge.
 It's also only valid for that entry's content---if a third party modifies even a single character, the signature breaks.

-This lets us detect [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) on _entry data_, but it still doesn't tell us whether anyone has tampered with the _source chain_.
+This lets us detect [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) on _entry data_, but it still doesn't tell us whether anyone has tampered with the _order of entries_ in the source chain.

 Let's take a closer look at the header.
 Along with the signature, it includes the hash of the previous header, a timestamp, and the entry's type.